libsdl-org/libtiff/doc/functions/TIFFOpen.rst

   When updating the file's clientdata with :c:func:`TIFFSetClientdata`, the *fd* value is **not** updated.

-:c:func:`TIFFClientOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFClientOpen`, but re-entrant error and warning handlers may be passed, as well as their respective user_data.
+:c:func:`TIFFClientOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFClientOpen`, but options, such as re-entrant error and warning handlers may be passed.
+The opts argument may be NULL.
-The version member of the arguments structure should be set to 1 for now.

-:c:func:`TIFFClientdata` returns open file's clientdata handle.

 Options
 -------